Person-Centred Emergency Preparedness (P-CEP)

 An all-hazards approach to enabling emergency preparedness

-A planning guide used by people with disability to tailor emergency preparedness to their individual support needs
+A conversation guide used by people with disability to tailor emergency preparedness to their individual support needs

 Functional Capabilities and Support Needs in Emergency Situations